Stress management techniques: A complete framework for relief

 You tense your forearms for 5 seconds, then release and notice the sensation of relaxation.
 You move through your shoulders, chest, stomach, legs, and feet in sequence.
 The practice typically takes 15-20 minutes.

-Why it works: Progressive muscle relaxation reduces state anxiety across 21 controlled studies, with cortisol reductions measurable within a single 15-minute session [4].
+Why it works: A systematic review of progressive muscle relaxation found significant effects on anxiety and psychological stress across multiple controlled trials [4].
 The mechanism is straightforward – tensing muscles creates feedback to your nervous system that you are safe enough to be in tension.
 When you release, your nervous system receives the signal that safety has been achieved.
 After 4-6 weeks of daily practice, people report meaningful baseline anxiety reductions.

 Implementation: Start with a single session.
 Lie down, tense your right forearm for 5 seconds while breathing normally, then release and spend 10 seconds noticing the relaxation.
 Move to your left forearm, then upper arms, shoulders, neck, face, chest, stomach, and legs.
 Track which muscle groups hold the most tension.
 You will likely find tension patterns specific to your stress type.